 Summary of qualifications

-- Experienced researcher with a demonstrated history of working in the academic and research industry.
+- Experienced researcher with a demonstrated history of working in academia.

-- Skilled in various techniques pertaining to honey bee nutrition and biology, neuroethology, molecular ecology, pesticide research, insect toxicology, insect physiology, pollination biology and entomology.
+- Skilled in various techniques pertaining to insect nutrition and biology, insect neuroethology, molecular ecology, pesticide research, insect toxicology, insect physiology, pollination biology and entomology.

 - Strong research professional with numerous publications in scientific journals, environmental magazines and book chapters.